-If the amount of the payments made by BCI is more than it should have paid under this COB provision, it may recover the excess from one or more of the Participants it has paid or for whom it has paid; or any other Participant or organization that may be responsible for the benefits or services provided for the covered Participant.
+If the amount of the payments made by the Contract Administrator is more than it should have paid under this COB provision, it may recover the excess from one or more of the Participants it has paid or for whom it has paid; or any other Participant or organization that may be responsible for the benefits or services provided for the covered Participant.
 The "amount of the payments made" includes the reasonable cash value of any benefits provided in the form of services.

-XIII.
-Benefits for Medicare Eligibles Who are Covered Under this Plan
+XII.
+Benefits for Medicare Eligibles Who are Covered Under the Plan

-- A. If the Employer has twenty (20) or more employees, any Eligible Employee or spouse of an Eligible Employee who becomes or remains a Participant of the Employer covered by this Plan after becoming eligible for Medicare (due to reaching age sixty-five (65)) is entitled to receive the benefits of this Plan as primary. - B. If the Employer has one hundred (100) or more employees or the Employer is an organization which includes an employer with one hundred (100) or more employees, any Eligible Employee, spouse of an Eligible Employee or dependent child of an Eligible Employee who becomes or remains a Participant of the Employer covered by this Plan after becoming eligible for Medicare due to disability is entitled to receive the benefits of this Plan as primary. - C. A Participant eligible for Medicare based solely on end stage renal disease is entitled to receive the benefits of this Plan as primary for eighteen (18) months only, beginning with the month of Medicare entitlement, if Medicare entitlement is effective before March 1, 1996.
-If Medicare entitlement is effective on or after March 1, 1996, the Participant is entitled to receive benefits of this Plan as primary for thirty (30) months only, beginning with the month of Medicare entitlement.
+- A. If any one Employer in the Plan has twenty (20) or more employees Participants who become or remain a Participant of the Employer covered by this Summary of Health Care Benefits after becoming eligible for Medicare (due to reaching age sixty-five (65)) are entitled to receive the benefits of this Summary of Health Care Benefits as primary.
+For an exception to be available to this provision, the Employer must affirmatively opt out of the MSP rules by submitting the documentation required by the CMS Medicare Secondary Payer (MSP) Manual to the Contract Administrator for each Employer seeking to opt-out of MSP rules. - B. If any one Employer in the Plan has one hundred (100) or more employees the Plan is considered a large group health plan and Participants of the Employer covered by this Summary of Health Care Benefits after becoming eligible for Medicare due to disability are entitled to receive the benefits of this Summary of Health Care Benefits as primary. - C. A Participant eligible for Medicare based solely on end stage renal disease is entitled to receive the benefits of the Plan as primary for eighteen (18) months only, beginning with the month of Medicare entitlement, if Medicare entitlement is effective before March 1, 1996.
+If Medicare entitlement is effective on or after March 1, 1996, the Participant is entitled to receive benefits of the Plan as primary for thirty (30) months only, beginning with the month of Medicare entitlement.
 Medicare is secondary during the 30-month period, known as the coordination period.
-When this Plan is primary, it pays in accordance with the terms of this Plan.
+When the Plan is primary, it pays in accordance with the terms of the Plan.
 In certain circumstances, such as when using a Noncontracting Provider, Participants may be responsible for amounts in excess of the Maximum Allowance.
 Medicare does not typically permit billing for amounts in excess of the Maximum Allowance, when it is primary.
-Participants should contact Medicare for more information about their options. - D. The Employer's retirees, if covered under this Plan, and Eligible Employees or spouses of Eligible Employees (if a Participant) who are not subject to paragraphs A., B. or C. of this provision and who are Medicare eligible, will receive the benefits of this Plan reduced by any benefits available under Medicare.
+Participants should contact Medicare for more information about their options. - D. The Employer's retirees, if covered under this Summary Plan Document, and Eligible Employees or spouses of Eligible Employees (if a Participant) who are not subject to paragraphs A., B. or C. of this provision and who are Medicare eligible, will receive the benefits of the Plan reduced by any benefits available under Medicare.
 This applies even if the Participant fails to enroll in Medicare or does not claim the benefits available under Medicare.

-XIV.
+XIII.
 Incorporated by Reference

-All of the terms, limitations and exclusions of coverage contained in this Plan are incorporated by reference into all sections, endorsements, riders, and Amendments and are as effective as if fully expressed in each one unless specifically noted to the contrary.
+All of the terms, limitations and exclusions of coverage contained in this Summary Plan Document are incorporated by reference into all sections, endorsements, riders, and Amendments and are as effective as if fully expressed in each one unless specifically noted to the contrary.

-XV.
+XIV.
 Inquiry and Appeals Procedures